innovationOUtside/ou-tm351-jl-extensions/docs/overview.md

 This package proivides a set of package requirements that can be used to install a selection of JupyterLab extensions into a Jupyterlab environment. *A simple test function is also provided to check packages are installed.*

-*NOTE that this extensions should be installed into the Python environment that runs the JupyterLab server.
+*NOTE that this extension should be installed into the Python environment that runs the JupyterLab server.
 This may NOT be the environment served by any of the Jupyter kernels.*

 The extensions have been selected to enhance a JupyterLab environment used to support the delivery of a distance education higher education module on database management and analysis.